apollographql/rover-init-starters/start-with-typescript/getting-started.md

 }
 ```

-5. Click `► GetProducts` to run the request.
+4. Click `► GetProducts` to run the request.
 You'll get the same response back as before.

-As you continue to build your graph, you'll be adding more and more subgraphs, which means ...
-(EXPLAIN: what's the benefit of doing this?)
+When you want to test your supergraph, visit http://localhost:4000. `rover dev` is how you test and validate your supergraph.
+As more services/subgraphs get added to your graph, you'll need to validate that one subgraph server's changes work correctly with the rest of your supergraph.

 # Time to build your API